Rhode Island Bail Hearing? Call Top Criminal Defense Attorneys John E. MacDonald, Inc.

 - Client was charged with first degree child molestation.
 The state insisted on a hold without bail so Attorney John E. MacDonald requested a bail hearing with witnesses.
 After an extensive cross examination of the complaining witness, which highlighted a motive to fabricate the story, the judge ordered bail to be set.

 Securing an experienced attorney for your bail hearing is vital for defending your rights.
-If you’re seeking an experienced Rhode Island Bail Hearing Lawyer contact The Law Office of John MacDonald at (401) 421-1440 for a consultation.
+If you’re seeking an experienced Rhode Island Bail Hearing Lawyer contact the Law Office Of John E. MacDonald, Inc. at 401.421.1440 for a consultation.